History

 Born in Pescia, Italy, was the founder of the Innocenti company and was the creator of the Lambretta motorscooter.
 Apparently, his need for a production line for the Innocenti Spyder helped the creation of OSI and some suggest he is the "I" on the OSI.

-Never ride a Lambretta and never drived a car (didn't had driving license) but this didn't stop him to have one of the most exclusive cars at the time: the Maserati 5000 GT, styled by Sartorelli and one-off custom made by Ghia.
+Never rode a Lambretta and never drove a car (didn't had driving license) but this didn't stop him to have one of the most exclusive cars at the time: the Maserati 5000 GT, styled by Sartorelli and one-off custom made by Ghia.

 !